-On 2 May 2019 local council elections were held to elect a new Council for the next 4 years.
-On 28 May 2019 the newly elected Council adopted a 4 year Corporate Plan for the years 2019-23.
-The vision of the Corporate Plan is aligned with the "Putting People First" Community Plan 2017 - 32.
-"Mid and East Antrim will be a strong, vibrant, safe and inclusive community, where people work together to improve the quality of life for all".
+On 2nd May 2019 local council elections were held to elect a new Council for the 2019-23 period and, on 28th May 2019, the newly elected Council adopted a 4 year Corporate Plan to support the new Council term.
+The Corporate Plan is closely aligned with the Community Plan 2017-32 "Putting People First".
+Both Plans share the same vision that "Mid and East Antrim will be a strong, vibrant, safe and inclusive community, where people work together to improve the quality of life for all".